Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 w$x
 ```

-If you want objects of a class to contain distinct objects of an R6 class then you can create the objects in the `initialise` function instead of in the `public` or `private` lists.
-This function is called whenever you create a new object and contained objects that are created in the initialisation function will be distinct and thus not shared.
+If you want each object of a class to contain distinct objects of an R6 class, then you can create the objects in the `initialize` function instead of in the `public` or `private` lists.
+This function is called whenever you create a new object and objects that are created in the initialisation function will be distinct and thus not shared.

 We can modify `B` like this: